Zettlr/zettlr-docs/docs/en/advanced/yaml-frontmatter.md

     affiliation: University Y
 ```

+!!! note

-> Note the indentation of the property `affiliation`: It aligns with the `name` property.
+    Note the indentation of the property `affiliation`: It aligns with the `name` property.
 Indentation of YAML values is important and thus you should take care.

 ### `keywords` / `tags`